Muzzammil2421/Book-Search/README.md

 ### Database Setup
 1. Ensure MySQL is installed and running.
 2. Create a new schema named `book-search` in MySQL.
-3. Import the provided SQL file (`book-search.sql`) into the database:
+3. Run the provided SQL file (`book-search.sql`) to create tables only:
    ```bash
    mysql -u root -p book-search < book-search.sql
    ```